 Today, as in years past, visitors flock here to observe a pristine desert environment rich in ancestral reminders and stunning rock formations.
 Located only 45 miles NE of Las Vegas, Valley of Fire State Park is a pleasant day trip for anyone looking to escape the Las Vegas Strip.

-Entrance to the park is via Valley of Fire Road, a Nevada Scenic Parkway which will lead you off of Interstate 15 at the Moapa Band of Southern Piute tribal reservation.
+Valley of Fire Highway, a Nevada Scenic Parkway, is the road to the entrance of the park off of Interstate 15.
 The road winds 15 miles until entering the park boundaries.
 Visitors are not aware of the long history of the road which they traverse.

 Early inhabitants of Valley of Fire date back at least 4000 years.
 Prehistoric dwellers included the Basketmaker culture, followed by the Ancestral Puebloans (Anasazi).
 They farmed the nearby Moapa Valley from 300 BC to 1150 AD.

 The ancient peoples likely visited the area for hunting, food gathering and religious ceremonies.
 Trails from their homelands along the Virgin and Muddy Rivers would have crisscrossed the valley.
 Later in 1865, the Paiutes lived in the area when Mormons settled in the Moapa Valley.